Fleckism/SecurityPlus/SecurityPlus/14C Secure Coding Practices.md

 3.2 Given a scenario, implement host or application security solutions

 While you may not be taking on direct development duties on major projects, you will often be called upon to make updates to scripts, or make a quick judgment whether a script could be vulnerable and should be evaluated more closely for weaknesses.
-Being able to summarize secure coding practices will help you to work effectively as part of a DevSecOps team.
+Being able to summarize secure coding practices will help you to work effectively as part of a [[DevSecOps]] team.
 # SECURE CODING TECHNIQUES

 The security considerations for new programming technologies should be well understood and tested before deployment.
 One of the challenges of application development is that the pressure to release a solution often trumps any requirement to ensure that the application is secure.
 A legacy software design process might be heavily focused on highly visible elements, such as functionality, performance, and cost.
 Modern development practices use a security development life cycle running in parallel or integrated with the focus on software functionality and usability.
-Examples include Microsoft's SDL ([microsoft.com/en-us/securityengineering/sdl](https://www.microsoft.com/en-us/securityengineering/sdl)) and the OWASP Software Assurance Maturity Model ([owasp.org/www-project-samm](https://owasp.org/www-project-samm/)) and Security Knowledge Framework ([owasp.org/www-project-security-knowledge-framework](https://owasp.org/www-project-security-knowledge-framework/)).
+Examples include Microsoft's SDL ([microsoft.com/en-us/securityengineering/sdl](https://www.microsoft.com/en-us/securityengineering/sdl)) and the [[OWASP]] Software Assurance Maturity Model ([owasp.org/www-project-samm](https://owasp.org/www-project-samm/)) and Security Knowledge Framework ([owasp.org/www-project-security-knowledge-framework](https://owasp.org/www-project-security-knowledge-framework/)).
 OWASP also collates descriptions of specific vulnerabilities, exploits, and mitigation techniques, such as the OWASP Top 10 ([owasp.org/www-project-top-ten](https://owasp.org/www-project-top-ten/)).

-Some of the most important coding practices are input validation, output encoding, and error handling.
+**Some of the most important coding practices are input validation, output encoding, and error handling**.

 ### Input Validation

 A primary vector for attacking applications is to exploit faulty input validation.
 Input could include user data entered into a form or URL passed by another application as a URL or HTTP header.
 Malicious input could be crafted to perform an overflow attack or some type of script or SQL injection attack.
 To mitigate this risk, all input methods should be documented with a view to reducing the potential attack surface exposed by the application.
-There must be routines to check user input, and anything that does not conform to what is required must be rejected.
+There must be routines to **check user input**, and anything that does not conform to what is required must be rejected.

 ### Normalization and Output Encoding

 Where an application accepts string input, the input should be subjected to normalization procedures before being accepted.
 Normalization means that a string is stripped of illegal characters or substrings and converted to the accepted character set.
 This ensures that the string is in a format that can be processed correctly by the input validation routines.

-When user-generated strings are passed through different contexts in a web application—between HTTP, JavaScript, PHP, and SQL for instance—each with potentially different canonicalization schemes, it is extremely difficult to ensure that characters that would facilitate script injection by XSS have been rendered safe.
+When user-generated strings are passed through different contexts in a web application—between HTTP, JavaScript, PHP, and SQL for instance—each with potentially different [[canonicalization]] schemes, it is extremely difficult to ensure that characters that would facilitate script injection by [[XSS]] have been rendered safe.
 Output encoding means that the string is re-encoded safely for the context in which it is being used.
-For example, a web form might perform input validation at the client, but when it reaches the server, a PHP function performs output encoding before composing an SQL statement.
+For example, a web form might perform input validation at the client, but when it reaches the server, a PHP function performs **output encoding before composing an SQL statement**.
 Similarly, when a string is delivered from a database using SQL, a JavaScript function would perform output encoding to render the string using safe HTML entities ([cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html)).
 # SERVER-SIDE VERSUS CLIENT-SIDE VALIDATION

 A web application (or any other client-server application) can be designed to perform code execution and input validation locally (on the client) or remotely (on the server).
-An example of client-side execution is a document object model (DOM) script to render the page using dynamic elements from user input.
+An example of client-side execution is a document object model ([[DOM]]) script to render the page using dynamic elements from user input.
 Applications may use both techniques for different functions.
-The main issue with client-side validation is that the client will always be more vulnerable to some sort of malware interfering with the validation process.
-The main issue with server-side validation is that it can be time-consuming, as it may involve multiple transactions between the server and client.
+The main issue with **client-side validation** is that the client will always be **more vulnerable** to some sort of malware interfering with the validation process.
+The **main issue with server-side validation** is that it can be **time-consuming**, as it may involve multiple transactions between the server and client.
 Consequently, client-side validation is usually restricted to informing the user that there is some sort of problem with the input before submitting it to the server.
 Even after passing client-side validation, the input will still undergo server-side validation before it can be posted (accepted).
 Relying on client-side validation only is poor programming practice.
 # WEB APPLICATION SECURITY

 With web applications, special attention must be paid to secure cookies and options for HTTP response header security.